EcoSynthesisX/Articles/Mirror_Taking Notes on the Development of the Global Impact Market: How Blockchain Opened the Way to Capitalization of Public Good.md

 ### Examples of Solutions

-To address these issues, we have designed the following solutions in the form of an MVP with further marketing and adaptation strategies.
+To address those issues, we have designed the following solutions in the form of an MVP with further marketing and adaptation strategies.
 Some of these solutions are already available, like the [Clean Phangan Impact Product](https://cleanphangan.impactnft.xyz/).
 Others are in development, such as the [EcoThailand Foundation Impact Product sneak peek](https://x.com/EcoSynthesisX/status/1813454141592920462) and Impact Marketplace.
 Some are in a low-priority mode, waiting for the right time, like Impact Onchain Rank.

 Let's look at them in detail:

 1. **Local On-Ground Onboarding**: Though not directly related to EcoSynthesisX activities, this is executed by local web3 activists working on the ground, like [ReFi DAO Nodes](https://www.refidao.com/) or [GreenPill Network](https://greenpill.network/).
 Our impact here involves promotion and engagement with other projects like the ones mentioned above.
-2. **Impact Product**: Aims to package and digitally represent the Impact Products produced by nonprofits.
+2. **Impact Product (aka ImpactNFT)**: Aims to package and digitally represent the Impact Products produced by nonprofits.
 3. **Impact Marketplace**: Provides a dedicated space to buy and sell Impact Products for causes you support.
 It also offers incentive mechanics for Impact Product holders.
 4. **Impact Onchain Rank**: Aims to provide a reputation score and allow users to build their on-chain reputation by supporting good deeds like buying Impact Products.
 Partnerships with current human verification tools like [Gitcoin Passport](https://passport.gitcoin.co/) will help increase the demand for Impact Products.